St. John's School (Vancouver)

-St. John's School (SJS), in Vancouver, British Columbia, is an independent, co-educational, non-religious, IB World School for junior kindergarten to grade 12 students.
+SJS (St. John's School), in Vancouver, British Columbia, is an independent, co-educational, secular, IB World School for junior kindergarten to grade 12 students.

-St. John's School is accredited by the British Columbia Ministry of Education.
+SJS is accredited by the British Columbia Ministry of Education.
 The school is a member of the Federation of Independent Schools Association (FISA), the Canadian Accredited Independent Schools (CAIS), and the Independent Schools Association of British Columbia (ISABC).
-St. John's offers the International Baccalaureate's Primary Years Programme, Middle Years Programme and the Diploma Programme.
+SJS offers the International Baccalaureate's Primary Years Programme, Middle Years Programme and the Diploma Programme.

-History and future expansion
+History

 St. John's was founded in 1986 as St. Andrew's School Society with fewer than 100 students from grades 3 through 10.
 In 1996, St. John's School purchased the present school facility in Kitsilano and, as part of the school's growth and expansion, land adjacent to the current location has been acquired and developed.
-The building of the senior school was completed in September 2011.
-The building includes 11 classrooms and the Gunn gym which is largest gym of any independent school in the Lower Mainland, in addition to the older gym next door.
-A new connecting building between the Junior and Senior school was opened in mid 2019 as the Arts and Science Center.
-It also houses the largest smart board in all of the Lower Mainland.
+The building of the Senior School was completed in September 2011.
+A new connecting building between the Junior and Senior schools was opened in mid-2019 as the Arts and Science Center.

+In 2022 the school rebranded, updating its logo and changing its name to is more commonly used acronym, SJS.
+The legal name of the school is "SJS St. John’s School Society", operating as, "St. John’s School (SJS)".

 Students

-As of 2020, there were 570 students in grades junior kindergarten to 12, with the Junior School running from junior kindergarten to grade 5 and the Senior School from grades 6 to 12.
+As of 2025, there were 570 students in grades junior kindergarten to 12, with the Junior School running from junior kindergarten to grade 5 and the Senior School from grades 6 to 12.

 Academics

-St. John's School is an IB World School offering the International Baccalaureate's Primary Years Programme (junior kindergarten to grade 5), Middle Years Programme (grades 6–10) and the Diploma Programme (grades 11 and 12).
+SJS is an IB World School offering the International Baccalaureate's Primary Years Programme (junior kindergarten to grade 5), Middle Years Programme (grades 6–10) and the Diploma Programme (grades 11 and 12).

-St. John's is a university preparatory school.
-Full-time university advisors provide students with support as they apply to university.
+SJS has several support systems in place for students.
+There are three social-emotional counsellors, a learning strategies team for both Junior and Senior School, and two university counsellors to provide students with support as they apply to university.

+As an IB school, their current average IB score is 34.
+The global IB average as of 2026 is 30.9.